Max Otte: Career

 Otte worked as a consultant for international organizations and the public sector at Kienbaum and Partners from 1989 to 1994 and was an employee of the Gütersloh Center for Higher Education (CHE) in 1995.
 From 1997 to 1998, he was employed by Arthur D. Little.
 He advised various companies and organizations, including Munich Re, the German Federal Ministry of Economics, and the United Nations.
-From 1998 to 2000, Otte was Assistant Professor of International Economics and International Management at the Department of International Relations at Boston University.
+From 1998 to 2000, Otte was assistant professor of International Economics and International Management at the Department of International Relations at Boston University.
 He also helped establish the Executive MBA Program in Business Integration at the Julius Maximilians University of Würzburg from 2001 to 2005.

-In 2001, he became a tenured professor of general and international business administration at Worms University of Applied Sciences, where he taught marketing, international business studies, and finance and investment in the departments of international business administration and foreign trade, as well as tourism.[14]
+In 2001, he became a tenured professor of general and international business administration at Worms University of Applied Sciences, where he taught marketing, international business studies, and finance and investment in the departments of international business administration and foreign trade, as well as tourism.
 From 2011 to 2016, he was a professor of quantitative and qualitative business analysis and diagnosis at Karl Franzens University in Graz, Austria.
 In 2018, he retired from civil service at his own request.

 Otte has been a fund manager since 2005.
 For a time, he held a lectureship at the Faculty of Political Science at the University of Erfurt.

 Otte is the author and editor of several books.
 Otte has published articles in newspapers such as the Frankfurter Allgemeine Zeitung, Die Welt, Der Spiegel, Financial Times Deutschland, The Times, Harvard Business Review and Wirtschaftsdienst and has appeared on television, with broadcasters such as ARD, ZDF, SWR, n-TV, Bloomberg and N24.
 In 2021, he published his most personal book, In Search of Lost Germany, writing about his childhood, his parents, grandparents, and the people who influenced him.

 Author

-Otte is the author of several books.
-He has written several bestsellers, mainly on financial policy topics.
+Otte is the author of several books mainly on financial policy topics.
 His first books appeared starting in 1989, initially publishing exclusively for the university field, such as on macroeconomics or general economic policy.
 His first book outside of this field was America for Businessmen: das Einmaleins der ungeschriebenen Regeln, published by Campus-Verlag in 1996.
 In 2006, Otte published the book "Der Crash kommt.
 The New Global Economic Crisis and How to Prepare for It."
 In it, he predicted a collapse of the stock markets.
-In the course of the financial crisis starting in 2007, Otte made this known to a broad public.
+During the 2008 financial crisis, Otte made this known to a broad public.
 This was followed by "The Information Crash" and "Stop the Euro Disaster," in which he took a critical look at the euro crisis and called for Greece to be allowed to go broke.
 In his last book "Auf der Suche nach dem verlorenen Deutschland", he writes about his childhood, his family, and about flight and expulsion in his father's family.